Quantum entanglement in phase space: Results

-\textbf{Applications and comparison to known criteria.}-- In the following, we illustrate how criteria~(\ref{crit1},\ref{crit2},\ref{crit3}) are applied to several experimentally relevant scenarios.
-For a comparison between our entanglement criteria and nonlocality/steering criteria based on the Wigner function see SM Sec.VI~\cite{supplement}.
+In the following, we illustrate how criteria~(\ref{crit1},\ref{crit2},\ref{crit3}) are applied to several experimentally relevant scenarios.
+For a comparison between our entanglement criteria and nonlocality/steering criteria based on the Wigner function see SM Sec.~VII~\cite{supplement}.

 \textit{Two-mode squeezed states.}-- We begin by investigating entanglement detection in two-mode squeezed thermal (TMST) states to demonstrate the applicability of our criteria to Gaussian states.
 Since Gaussian states have Wigner functions that remain positive across the entire phase space, criteria~(\ref{crit1},\ref{crit2}), derived from upper bound conditions, are best suited for detecting entanglement.